University of Dundee: Modern developments

 Extension to the main library of the university, early 2008.

 In 1974, the university began to validate some degrees from Dundee's Duncan of Jordanstone College of Art and Design, and by 1988 all degrees from that institution were being validated in this fashion.
 In 1994 the two institutions merged, with the college becoming a constituent faculty of the university.
 In 1996, the Tayside College of Nursing and the Fife College of Health studies became part of the university, as a school of Nursing and Midwifery.
 For several years, Dundee College of Education prepared students for degree examinations at the University of Dundee, and in December 2001 the university merged with the Dundee campus of Northern College to create a Faculty of Education and Social Work.

 In October 2005, the university became home to the first UNESCO centre in the United Kingdom.
 The IHP-HELP Centre for Water Law, Policy and Science is involved in research regarding the management of the world's water resources on behalf of the United Nations.
 A school of accounting and finance was introduced in 2007.
 These disciplines are now part of the School of Business.

 Due to the COVID-19 pandemic, the university suspended most face to face teaching from 16 March 2020.
 However, a "blended learning" approach was offered to many students with weekly tutorials available in person for small groups using COVID-19 protocols of social distancing and regular cleaning.

+Financial crisis (2024–present)

+In November 2024, under Principal Iain Gillespie, the university announced that it was facing a major financial crisis, reporting a projected deficit that led to plans for significant cost-saving measures, including large-scale staff reductions.
+Gillespie resigned in December 2024 and was succeeded on an interim basis by Shane O'Neill.

+The crisis prompted intervention by the Scottish Funding Council, which commissioned an independent investigation chaired by Professor Pamela Gillies.
+Published in June 2025, the investigation concluded that the university's financial position had deteriorated because of a combination of poor financial judgement, inadequate management and reporting, poor monitoring of financial sustainability, a lack of agility in responding to declining income, and weak governance in relation to financial accountability by the University Court.

+Following publication of the report, interim Principal Shane O'Neill, Acting Chair of Court Tricia Bey, and Finance and Policy Committee convenor Carla Rossini resigned, while the university began implementing a programme of financial recovery and organisational restructuring.

+In September 2026, members of the University and College Union began five weeks of industrial action to try to force the university to withdraw the threat of compulsory redundancies as a result of the financial crisis.